Jesús Manuel Mena Garza

 His iconic photograph of César Estrada Chávez was exhibited at Mexico City's UNAM Museo Universitario Arte Contemporáneo.
 Out of the blue in 2014,the photographer received a call from France.
 They asked him to show his photographs at the beautiful Musée d'Aquitaine in Bordeaux.

 Unlike many photographers who are affiliated with a museum or university, Garza never applies to be a part of an exhibition.
 All of Garza's shows have been by request of the gallery, organization, museum or institution.
 Definitely never any quid pro quo which is standard practice for many university academics who pad their vitae.

-The photographer hopes to return to Northern California, his family, friends and familiar surroundings.
-That will occur when his wife Annie decides to retire.
+The photographer is planning to return to Northern California, near his family, friends and familiar surroundings.
+That may happen when his wife Annie decides to retire.
 Possibly the summer of 2025.
-Dare to dream.
-Should I live so long.
+That's the plan.